hauleth/hauleth/content/post/who-watches-watchmen-i.md

 article][rh-systemd-hardening] and in [`systemd-analyze security` command output][systemd-analyze-security].
 Possible features are:

-- creation of the private networks for your services
+- Creation of the private networks for your services
-- disallowing creation of socket connections that are outside of the specified set of families
+- Disallowing creation of socket connections that are outside of the specified set of families
-- make only some paths readable
+- Make only some paths readable
-- hide some paths from the process
+- Hide some paths from the process
 - etc.

 Coverage of just that topic is a little bit out of scope for this blog post, so